leesjensen/240notes/README.md

 Not a huge fan of MySQL in Java.
 Feels really clunky.
 There must be some good libraries out there that make it easier.

 This took me about 5 hours.
 Easy plumbing work.

+## 5-pre-game (Client)

+Followed instructions in `GettingStarted-Pregame`.

+- Created client module
+- Created shared module
+- Setup dependencies on shared module for `myChess` (server) and `client`
+- Moved shared files to Shared module
+- Created client JAR.
+After building the JAR I can run it with: `java -jar client.jar`

+Read `Pregame`.
+Not really enough info here to know how to get started building the REPL.

+I'm a bit confused on what the instructions for testing are.
+Am I testing my ServerFacade?
+Am I supposed to write that now?
+The instructions seems to indicate that I wasn't suppose to implement game play yet.

+I spent a lot of time remembering how reflection works in Java.
+Also relearned how to build an HTTP client (painful).
+Playing around with console output to move things around.
+Surprised that they don't backspace the board for display.
+Implementing tests for my eval function since there are no provided tests for this module.
+Got about half of the functions working after 8 hours of work.
+Basically just need to display the blank board.

+## 6-game-play (WebSocket)

+The protocol is named `WebSocket`, not `Web Socket` or `WebSockets`.